Creating guarded rollouts

 Overview

 This topic explains how to create a guarded rollout.
-Guarded rollouts let you progressively increase traffic to a flag or AI Config variation over time while monitoring chosen metrics for regressions.
+Guarded rollouts progressively increase traffic to a flag or AI Config variation while monitoring selected metrics for regressions.
 If LaunchDarkly detects a regression, it can pause the release and send you a notification.
+This helps your team reduce release risk and respond quickly if performance degrades.

 Guarded rollouts availability